demartsc/tableau-semiotic-hierarchy/README.md

 Tableau Desktop >= 2018.3 and Tableau Server, sadly not Tableau Public.

 ## Quick Start
-#### Step 1: Locate the Semiotic Hierarchy Extension on the [community extensions page](https://tableau.github.io/extensions-api/community/), or download the trex from the public directory of this repo.
+#### Step 1: Find the extensions
+Locate the Semiotic Hierarchy Extension on the [community extensions page](https://tableau.github.io/extensions-api/community/), or download the trex from the public directory of this repo.
 Either of these methods will allow you to download the .trex file locally on your machine.

-#### Step 2: Open your dashboard and load the extension object onto the canvas.
+#### Step 2: Load the dashboard extension
+Open your dashboard and load the extension object onto the canvas.
 If prompted, click ‘Allow’ to permit the extension to run on your dashboard.

 ![Loading the extension onto your dashboard](./docs/semiotic-hierarchy-2.gif)